 This reminds me somewhat of my mother asking me whether I’d jump off a cliff just because the ornery neighbor kid, Rick, did, too.
 (The real answer, of course, was “probably,” but I knew better than to interrupt Mom when she was on a roll).
 Anyway, shaky reasoning or not, the Appellate Division did justice to the intent of the recreational use statute: to protect landowners from liability when they make unimproved land available for the use of, as the Court put it, “recreationists.”
 The dictionary says it’s a good word, and the outcome in this case is probably a good result.

 The Court ruled that this so-called suitability test was a question of statutory interpretation and, therefore, a question of law for the court.
 The Court said that a substantial indicator that the property is physically conducive to a particular recreational activity is whether recreationists have used the property for that activity in the past.
 Such past use by participants in the sport manifests the fact that the property is physically conducive to it.
-Here, the recreational use statute applied to Rivera’s bicycle riding on dirt trail in large residential cooperative community because bicycling was an activity included in statute, and the trail was physically conducive to bicycling.
-Rivera’s use of the dirt trail — as well as the use by his friends — and the physical characteristics of the trial, established that it was physically conducive for bicycling.
+Here, the recreational use statute applied to Mikey’s bicycle riding on a dirt trail in a large residential cooperative community because bicycling was an activity included in the statute, and the trail was physically conducive to bicycling.

 Young Michael’s use of the dirt trail — as well as the use of it by his friends — and the physical characteristics of the trial, established that it was physically conducive for bicycling, the Court said.
 In other words, its suitability for use was judged by the use to which it was put (as circular as that reasoning may seem).